jmjatlanta/bitshares-core-wiki/Wallet-Backup.md

 ## Encrypting the Wallet

 Backups are only as secure as the password protecting the encrypted data.
-Typical user passwords less than ideal for the purpose of securing a backup, so instead it is preferred to encrypt backups relative to a brain key.
+Typical user passwords are less than ideal for the purpose of securing a backup, so instead it is preferred to encrypt backups relative to a brain key.
 A brainkey is something users are expected to write down and physically store and then keep off of digital devices that may be lost.

 The brainkey can be used to derive a public key.
 When a wallet is encrypted a one-time private key is generated and combined with the public brainkey to generate a onetime secret that will serve as the AES password.